This post may contain affiliate links. Read the full disclosure

 Not every entry in your trip journal needs to be set out in sentences or in a travel diary format.
 List journal prompts are an easy and fun way to document your trip in a skimmable way.

-They are also very easy to write when you feeling that dreaded writer’s block sneaking up on you.
+They are also very easy to write when you feel that dreaded writer’s block sneaking up on you.

 You can write a list about almost anything.
 In fact, you could write only lists in your travel journal, such as using a bullet journal for travel or a simple lined notebook.